Biden Silent After Drone Strike Kills Children Instead of Terrorists

 President Joe Biden remains silent about the American-launched drone strike that killed ten civilians, including seven children and no terrorists.

-The Pentagon confirmed Friday that the drone strike was a mistake and daid it would investigate the process behind the erroneous target.
+The Pentagon confirmed Friday that the drone strike was a mistake and said it would investigate the process behind the erroneous target.

 But Biden has not spoken to reporters about the botched operation or offered a public apology.